stormpath/stormpath-sdk-react/README.md

 ## Documentation

-For all available routes and components, see the [API Documentation][].
+For all available routes and components, see the [Stormpath React SDK API Documentation] Documentation][].

 ## Example